ScottLinnn/Papers-System/README.md

 - [x] Stonebraker, M. and Hellerstein, J., 2005. _What goes around comes around_.
 Readings in database systems, 4, p.1.
 - [x] Abadi, D.J., Madden, S.R. and Hachem, N., 2008, June. _Column-stores vs. row-stores: how different are they really?_.
 In Proceedings of the 2008 ACM SIGMOD international conference on Management of data (pp. 967-980).
 - [x] Armbrust, M., Ghodsi, A., Xin, R. and Zaharia, M., 2021, January. _Lakehouse: a new generation of open platforms that unify data warehousing and advanced analytics_.
 In Proceedings of CIDR (Vol. 8).
+- [x] Afroozeh, A. and Boncz, P., 2023. _The FastLanes Compression Layout: Decoding> 100 Billion Integers per Second with Scalar Code_.
+Proceedings of the VLDB Endowment, 16(9), pp.2132-2144.
 ### Read
 - [x] Hauser, C., Jacobi, C., Theimer, M., Welch, B. and Weiser, M., 1993. _Using threads in interactive systems: A case study_.
 ACM SIGOPS Operating Systems Review, 27(5), pp.94-105.
 - [x] Savage, S., Burrows, M., Nelson, G., Sobalvarro, P. and Anderson, T., 1997. _Eraser: A dynamic data race detector for multithreaded programs_.
 ACM Transactions on Computer Systems (TOCS), 15(4), pp.391-411.